namansahore/ChatCat/README.md

 ## Introduction

 Chatcat a server based python script which establish server and opens a PORT (Default 5555) for communication between clients.
 Communication established by the server between clients is one to one, it means that sender can send message to only one reciever in a connection.
-This script can be modified in differnt ways to evoke server as well as client's functions.
+This script can be modified in different ways to evoke server as well as client's functions.

 Author		:	[Naman Sahore](https://github.com/namansahore)